BitVM/bitvm.github.io/snark.md

 - Wrap a STARK into a SNARK.
 One-time setup enabling fast and compact universal computation.
 E.g., RISC0:
   - [Bonsai](https://api.bonsai.xyz/swagger-ui/#/snark/route_snark_create)
   - [Local](https://github.com/risc0/risc0/tree/main/compact_proof)
+- The DisproveTx can be quite large because only a dishonest prover would have to pay for it